dfds/dojo/workshops/crossplane-hackathon/katas/1/kata/README.md

 ## Exercise
 Your first assignment will see you provision a S3 bucket via the Crossplane AWS provider to act as storage for your very own Hello website!.
 Sounds simple, no?
 Let's start then!

-**Important note:** In this guide, you can choose between running Crossplane Terraform against AWS Cloud setup or running against LocalStack setup.
 ### 1. Create index.html page for website
 Create a file called `index.html` to act as the landing page for your personal website and add the following content: